Oakem0928/metrica_project/README.md

 # metrica_project
-This repo is for learning GIT.
+This repo is for learning GIT
+we want to learn git.